rubyonai/mcp_on_ruby/README.md

 The library is designed to be straightforward to use while maintaining full compatibility with the MCP specification.

-The library is designed to be straightforward to use while maintaining full compatibility with the MCP specification.

 ## Installation

 Add this line to your application's Gemfile: